University-Based Training in Both Professional and Academic Psychology

 Small Class Sizes

 • The Baylor Psy.D. program deliberately maintains a small class size.
 The small class size makes for the highest quality training environment characterized by intimacy, intensive instruction and supervision.
-The students admitted are exceptionally well qualified and are provided a graduate educational environment we believe second to none.
+The students admitted are diverse and exceptionally well qualified and are provided a graduate educational environment we believe second to none.

 Pre-Doctoral Internship Success